ddev/ddev.com/src/content/blog/using-ddev-to-teach-open-source-web-development.md

 Since the coursework is project-based, there’s no final exam.
 For their grade, students complete a project and document their approach.
 “They write about what went wrong and what went well, design patterns, and their initial plan of what they wanted to achieve.”

 In the process, they create extensions, build websites and applications.
 That’s how they’re assessed.
 “If they created cool software, that’s a good thing.
-If the application is complex enough, that’s a good thing … It’s really focused on practical work, and not just learning for one exam and forgetting everything.”
+If the application is complex enough, that’s a good thing … It’s really focused on practical work, not learning for one exam and forgetting everything.”

 “I get them to work as a team, in groups of 4-5 people, rather than taking a teacher/student approach.
 When I get feedback from students, they tell me they like this practical approach, especially the aspects of collaboration.
 They learn how to work together.”